-As the leader of a SaaS organization, it’s critical to understand the basics of when your business can recognize revenue.
-If you recognize the cash from your bookings as revenue in the wrong period, you’ll have an inaccurate picture of your company’s income, including counting income you haven’t actually earned yet.
+As the leader of a SaaS (software as a service) organization, providing a precise picture of your company’s financial health is critical to understand the basics of when your business can recognize revenue.
+Suppose you recognize the cash from your bookings as revenue in the wrong period.
+Your company’s financial reports will be inaccurate.

 Revenue recognition is the accrual accounting principle that specifies how and when you can record your business’s sales and non-operating income as revenue.
-Your revenue isn’t necessarily equal to the amount in your bank account or your billings pipeline: When customers pay your business for a service that hasn’t been provided yet, this payment becomes a liability known as deferred or unearned revenue.
-Only once you’ve provided the customer with the promised service are you able to officially earn the payment and recognize it as revenue.
-Revenue recognition is an important accounting practice for all companies, especially those required to report earnings to investors or other stakeholders.
+Your revenue isn’t necessarily equal to the amount in your bank account or your billing pipeline: When customers pay your business for a service that hasn’t been provided yet, this payment becomes a liability known as deferred or unearned revenue.
+Once you’ve provided the customer with the promised service, you can recognize the payment as revenue.

-For traditional business models that sell and distribute tangible goods, a clear date exists when you exchange goods for payment with a customer and are able to recognize the revenue.
-For SaaS or software as a service businesses, revenue recognition is more complex.
+Revenue recognition for SaaS companies is more complex.
 Since customers pay upfront for a service that continues over months or even years, businesses can only recognize the revenue as the contract progresses.

 To help you understand the impact on your business, this article will explain the principles of correctly handling SaaS revenue recognition and how to apply them to common SaaS revenue types.